Frisco purchases land for new park – how this could impact Frisco residents

 Economic Impact, possibly lower property taxes

 The topic of property taxes seems to capture a lot of headlines these days.
 And, it’s no wonder since many homeowners feel like they are being ‘taxed’ out of their homes.
-But, how will a new park help?
+But how will a new park help?

 In addition to attracting more businesses, having ample green and park space helps communities flourish.
 This, in turn, helps retain high-value businesses and continued investment.
 This waterfall effect of continued investment minimizes the potential of neighborhood blight.